 Ontario’s education funding formula needs to be fully reviewed and reformed.
 It is based on a model introduced two decades ago that was designed to reduce overall expenditure for public schools.
 While the previous Liberal government increased education funding by introducing important initiatives such as primary class size caps and full-day kindergarten, it failed to address some of the original cuts imposed by the predecessor government.
 Under the current government, the funding gaps have only increased.

 The problems of the 1998 funding model that have not been adequately addressed include: funding for English and French as second language programming; funding for basic school-level facilities and services such as libraries, guidance, music, art, and physical education; funding to support local priorities; and funding for school operations and maintenance.
-The latter issue has received considerable attention in recent years and was the subject of a research report that documents a backlog in maintenance and repairs of school facilities amounting to more than $16 billion.
+The latter issue has received considerable attention in recent years and was the subject of a research report that documents a backlog in maintenance and repairs of school facilities amounting to more than $16 billion – that backlog has only increased since then.

 ETFO members’ identification of increasing incidence of classroom violence has also focused on the need for smaller classes in kindergarten and grades 4 to 8, as well as more student supports on the part of special education resource teachers, educational assistants, and paraprofessionals such as behavioural therapists, psychologists, speech-language pathologists, and child and youth workers.
 Ontario’s education funding model needs to reflect the broad range of support students need to be successful learners.